BastiaanvHoorn/Fenix/readme.md

     conda activate evb

 ## Usage
-After installation, you can run the project using the command python main.py (replace main.py with the actual entry point of your project). see the echem notebooks for details
+After installation, you can run the code of the project, see the python notebook for details

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.